jasmine/jasmine.github.io/_faq/async/unhandled-rejection.md

   // Do something with `rejection`
 });
 ```

+Another option is to set the [detectLateRejectionHandling](/api/edge/Configuration.html#detectLateRejectionHandling)
+core configuration property to true.
+With that option enabled, Jasmine will use
+the browser or Node's `rejectionhandled` event to detect rejections that were
+handled after the browser or Node emitted an unhandled rejection.
+The
+`detectLateRejectionHandling` option is off by default because it imposes a
+performance penatly.

 See also [How can I configure a spy to return a rejected promise without triggering an unhandled promise rejection error?](#return-reject)
 for how to avoid unhandled rejections when configuring spies.